habx/service-logfwd/README.md

 - Needs some refactoring
 - SSL isn't supported (easy to add)
 - No clean shutdown: We should stop to accept clients and disconnect existing ones
 - Only supports TCP.
-UDP wouldn't be difficult to setup but the sessionInfo mechanism would have to be handheld by other means
+UDP wouldn't be difficult to setup but the scalyr's sessionInfo mechanism would have to be handheld by other means

 # License
 MIT